it2022057/devops-2025/README.guide.md

 * Ssh agent
 * Email extension plugin

-### Ssh setup for cloning private git repositories and accessing remote vms
+### Ssh setup for accessing remote vms in jenkins

-To allow jenkins user to interact with private git repositories or access remote VMs using Ansible, follow these steps to configure the Jenkins user's SSH environment.
+To allow jenkins user to access remote VMs using Ansible, follow these steps to configure the Jenkins user's SSH environment.

 #### 🔐 1.
 Generate or Copy an SSH Key